 If you like what you see on my website consider buying my book HERE General Slim & Lt.Col.
 Cumming At the end of December 1944, as XIV Army were poised to push into Burma and chase the Japanese down to...
 Continue Reading →

-If you like what you see on my website consider clicking HERE, or buying my book HERE A supply drop to Operation Character in 1945 Based upon reports from late 1942 and the early part of 1943, the following post...
+If you like what you see on my website consider clicking HERE to help with website costs, or buying my book HERE A supply drop to Operation Character in 1945 Based upon reports from late 1942 and the early part...
 Continue Reading →

-If you like what you see on my website consider clicking HERE, or buying my book HERE HMS Scarab, from 'The Navy's Most Important Ship' This post is specially for K.T.
-Lwin, ex Burma Navy.
-What follows is likely to...
+If you like what you see on my website consider clicking HERE to help with website costs, or buying my book HERE HMS Scarab, from 'The Navy's Most Important Ship' This post is specially for K.T.
+Lwin, ex Burma Navy....
 Continue Reading →